tapio/weep/Readme.md

 * Animation and sound systems are very basic
 * Gameplay modules barely work on Windows and hotloading fails in some situations
 * Entity/component destroying works poorly as it's currently implemented
-* Windows support is fragile
+* Windows support is fragile as I mainly develop this on a Linux box

 ## Dependencies